Tobacco-free policies | Ohio’s smoke-free laws | Report a smoking violation | Find local support to help you quit smoking

 Tobacco control laws and other government policies aim to:

-Lorain County Public Health (LCPH) works with communities, schools, colleges, worksites, and faith-based organizations to pass tobacco or
+Lorain County Public Health (LCPH) works with communities, schools, colleges, worksites, and faith-based organizations to pass tobacco or policies.
+Find out what your community can do and email us with tobacco-free policy questions.

 Effective Date: August 1, 2017